V3ckt0r/nginx-crl-check/README.md

 If looking for an RPM equivalent you can find one [here](https://github.com/bbc/nginx-centos).

 ## Roadmap
- - There is not intention to maintain this going forwards.
+ - There is no intention to maintain this going forwards.
 Rather than doing this for the long term, you should get your organisation to start issuing CRLs for Root CAs.